357th Fighter Group Profile

 narrow surfaces of the chin scoop area.

-J, K, L. Red, Green, Yellow navigation lights- circular and flush with
+J, K, L. Red, Green, Yellow navigation lights- circular and flush with wing panel.

 M. Formation Lights- Red (Port) and Green (Starboard)